Operations Safe Haven and Safe Passage: Jailing of rioters

 After the riots took place a fifth camp was established to house the leaders of the riots and any individual who seemed a threat.
 Camp five housed both men and women.
 It also contained a high-security jail system that placed individuals into individual cells.
 5th Bttn 87th Infantry, Fort Davis Panama, was the primary US Army unit conducting security operations.
-Camp five was manned by Air Force Security Police from the 17th SPS Goodfellow A.F.B.
+Camp five was staffed by Air Force Security Police from the 17th SPS Goodfellow A.F.B.
 San Angelo, Texas also 97 SFS Altus AFB Oklahoma and 314th SFS Little Rock AFB, Arkansas.
 The 258th Military Police Company out of Ft.
 Polk, Louisiana was initially in charge of securing and patrolling Camp three.

 Return

 As the expiration of the US–Panamanian agreement permitting the Cubans to stay in Panama approached, planning began for Operation Safe Passage—the return of the Cubans to Guantanamo Bay Naval Facility.
 Between February 1, 1995, and February 20, 1995, 7,300 Cubans were transported from Panama to Guantanamo Naval Base.
 The mission of the transfer operation was to move the Cuban migrants from Safe Haven camps in Panama to Guantanamo in a safe, orderly manner.
+The repatriation of the nearly 8,000 Cubans was carried out by the Air Force’s Security Police.
+A headquarters element from HQ Air Combat Command led by Colonel Dick Coleman, Air Movement Commander and Chief Master Sergeant Terry Wettig, Task Force Leader organized, trained and equipped a team of nearly 600 Security Police men and women.
+Airlift support was provided by Air Mobility Command aircrews using C-141 and C-130 aircraft and involved five flights per day.
+The operation was successful and carried out without major incidents.